Aliases for RPA1 Gene

 GeneCards Summary for RPA1 Gene

 RPA1 (Replication Protein A1) is a Protein Coding gene.
-Diseases associated with RPA1 include Werner Syndrome and Xeroderma Pigmentosum, Group A. Among its related pathways are DNA strand elongation and Translesion synthesis by Y family DNA polymerases bypasses lesions on DNA template.
-GO annotations related to this gene include nucleic acid binding and single-stranded DNA binding.
+Diseases associated with RPA1 include Ataxia-Telangiectasia and Werner Syndrome.
+Among its related pathways are Telomere C-strand (Lagging Strand) Synthesis and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and single-stranded DNA binding.

 As part of the heterotrimeric replication protein A complex (RPA/RP-A), binds and stabilizes single-stranded DNA intermediates, that form during DNA replication or upon DNA stress.
-It prevents their reannealing and in parallel, recruits and activates different proteins and complexes involved in DNA metabolism.
+It prevents their reannealing and in parallel, recruits and activates different proteins and complexes involved in DNA metabolism (PubMed:27723720, PubMed:27723717).
 Thereby, it plays an essential role both in DNA replication and the cellular response to DNA damage (PubMed:9430682).
 In the cellular response to DNA damage, the RPA complex controls DNA repair and DNA damage checkpoint activation.
 Through recruitment of ATRIP activates the ATR kinase a master regulator of the DNA damage response (PubMed:24332808).
 It is required for the recruitment of the DNA double-strand break repair factors RAD51 and RAD52 to chromatin in response to DNA damage (PubMed:17765923).
 Also recruits to sites of DNA damage proteins like XPA and XPG that are involved in nucleotide excision repair and is required for this mechanism of DNA repair (PubMed:7697716).
 Plays also a role in base excision repair (BER) probably through interaction with UNG (PubMed:9765279).
-Through RFWD3 may activate CHEK1 and play a role in replication checkpoint control.
 Also recruits SMARCAL1/HARP, which is involved in replication fork restart, to sites of DNA damage.
 May also play a role in telomere maintenance (PubMed:17959650).
 As part of the alternative replication protein A complex, aRPA, binds single-stranded DNA and probably plays a role in DNA repair.
 Compared to the RPA2-containing, canonical RPA complex, may not support chromosomal DNA replication and cell cycle progression through S-phase.
 The aRPA may not promote efficient priming by DNA polymerase alpha but could support DNA synthesis by polymerase delta in presence of PCNA and replication factor C (RFC), the dual incision/excision reaction of nucleotide excision repair and RAD51-dependent strand exchange (PubMed:19996105).